Psychtoolbox-3/psychtoolbox-3.github.com/docs/TouchQueueCreate.md

 physical buttons (or maybe virtual buttons?) from the device, this provides
 the list of buttons to accept.
 See [KbQeueCreate](KbQeueCreate) for explanation.
 By default
 all buttons are accepted.

+'flags' Optional flags.
+This defaults to 0 and is so far unused for touch input.

 Once a queue is created its touch data collection can be started via
 [TouchQueueStart](TouchQueueStart)(), stopped via [TouchQueueStop](TouchQueueStop)(), cleared via [TouchQueueFlush](TouchQueueFlush)(),